 The crash site area is the final resting place of the passengers and crew.
 It is the heart of Flight 93 National Memorial and will remain untouched.
 Visitors will be able to view the crash site area from the Memorial Plaza that is under construction.
 The names of the 40 passengers and crew will be inscribed on the wall of the plaza as it follows the flight of the plane.

 The Memorial Plaza will be dedicated and open to the public on the weekend of September 11, 2011.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named Flight 93 National Memorial (within shouting distance of this marker); Flight 93 Temporary Memorial (within shouting distance of this marker); Flight 93 (approx. 0.3 miles away); “We're going to do something.” (approx. 0.3 miles away); The Investigation (approx. 0.3 miles away); America Attacked! (approx. 0.3 miles away); Mayday! (approx. 0.3 miles away); September 11, 2001 (approx. half a mile away).
+A different marker also named Flight 93 National Memorial (within shouting distance of this marker); Flight 93 Temporary Memorial (within shouting distance of this marker); Flight 93 (approx. 0.3 miles away); Welcome To Flight 93 National Memorial (approx. 0.3 miles away); “We're going to do something.” (approx. 0.3 miles away); The Investigation (approx. 0.3 miles away); America Attacked! (approx. 0.3 miles away); Mayday! (approx. 0.3 miles away).
+Touch for a list and map of all markers in Stonycreek Township.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 16, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 462 times since then and 28 times this year.
+This page was last revised on January 6, 2021.
+It was originally submitted on November 16, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 524 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on November 16, 2012, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.